 This turkey brine recipe is the EASIEST method for producing the most flavorful Roasted Turkey you have ever had.
 With these step by step directions for how to brine a turkey, you will be a rock star this at your holiday meal with very little effort on your part!

-Place salt, sugar, and vegetable and fruit scraps in a large stock pan.
+Place the salt, sugar, herbs, peppercorns, carrots, onions, celery, and apples into a large stock pan.

 Cover with cold, filtered water or chicken/turkey stock.

-Bring brine to a boil.
-Reduce heat to low and simmer for 30 minutes, or until sugar and salt have dissolved in water.
+Bring the mixture to a boil and then reduce the heat to low and simmer for 30 minutes, or until sugar and salt have dissolved in water into the brine.